keyvank/tsp/src/1-compute.md

 InstPtr = ShouldJump ?
 JNZ_Addr : (InstPtr + 1)
 ```

 JNZ stands for Jump if Not Zero.
-It is an instruction that commands the processor to jump to a specific instruction if the pointed value in data memory is not zero.
-Do not panic, we will discuss the JNZ instruction in the upcoming sections.
-For now, just assume it is some kind of flag that overwrites the PC register with a custom address (referred to as `JNZ_Addr` in the pseudo-code) instead of simply incrementing it.
+It is an instruction that tells the processor to jump to a specific instruction if the value pointed to in data memory is not zero.

-[MARKER]

-Unfortunately, since our instructions are 8 bits wide and the first bit is already being used by the decoder to detect if the instruction is a JNZ, our jumps will be limited to memory locations in the range 0-127 (instead of 0-255), as we have only 7 bits left.
-While we’re okay with this limitation, there are different ways to overcome it.
-For example, we could make our instructions wider (e.g., 16 bits), or allow some instructions to take extra arguments by performing additional memory reads.
-For instance, when the current instruction is JNZ, we could wait for another clock cycle and perform an extra memory read to get the memory location to jump to.

-That would again make the JNZ instruction multi-staged, as it would require adding extra circuitry to read the memory cell following the PC to get the target PC in the next clock cycle.
-Handling all of that would significantly increase the complexity of our processor, so let's keep it simple and just assume we can't jump beyond instruction at slot #127.
+Assuming we have a `Decoder` module that can detect whether the current instruction is `JNZ`, we can pass the `is_jnz` flag, along with the data value and the data pointer, to the `InstructionPointer` module so it can calculate the next value of the program counter.

 Here is the implementation of our simplified `InstructionPointer` module:

 ```python=
 def Mux1x2Byte(circuit, in_sel, in_a, in_b, out):